 Scrub Radius: Why It Matters

-Scrub radius can be a good thing depending on what’s expected out of the car, whether it’s rear or front wheel drive, whether it’s a track car or a daily driver and so on.
+Scrub radius can be a good thing depending on what’s expected out of the car, whether it’s rear or front wheel drive, whether it’s a track car or a fun car to drive daily.

 Its purpose is to provide a turning moment that attempts to turn the wheel away from the central position when the vehicle is in motion.

 In simpler words, when you run any type of scrub radius, your wheels won’t always be pointed dead straight when you brake or accelerate.

 When opting between the different scrub radius set ups, it’s always best to have a car with a positive or negative scrub radius, even if it’s just slightly in either direction.
 Just be careful that your car is set to the one you want and hasn’t switched from one to the other unintentionally because of tire changes.